JujuAdams/Scribble/8.0/how-does-it-work.md

 And that's how GameMaker works - when you define a font and set the rendering parameters (size, bold/italic etc.) GameMaker runs [some software](https://freetype.org/) in the background that rasterizes all the glyphs for the new font.
 The image that FreeType spits out is then stored on a [texture page](https://manual.yoyogames.com/Settings/Texture_Information/Texture_Pages.htm) ready for use in your game.
 When you call `draw_text()` (or [associated functions](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Text/Text.htm)) then GameMaker will grab glyphs off of the texture page and draw them in the right order to produce readable text.

-Something to point out here is that once you've rendered glyphs from your font at a certain size, you're locked in.
-Unless you want to redraw the entire set of glyphs, you cannot change the size of what's been cached.
-If you've made a game with more than one font size in GameMaker, you'll already be aware of this paradigm's limitations.
+?> Once you've rendered glyphs from your font at a certain size, you're locked in.
+Unless we redraw the entire set of glyphs, we cannot change the size of what's been cached.
+We can scale the rasterized graphics up and down but this rarely looks good.
 [MSDF fonts](msdf-fonts) go a long way to solving this, a feature that is only available in Scribble.

 ## Typesetting